pyscf/pyscf.github.io/source/modules/gto.rst

   mol.basis = {'GHOST': gto.basis.load('cc-pvdz', 'O'), 'H': 'sto3g'}

-More examples of inputing ghost atoms can be found in :download:`examples/gto/03-ghost_atom.py </../examples/gto/03-ghost_atom.py>`
+More examples of ghost atoms in input can be found in :download:`examples/gto/03-ghost_atom.py </../examples/gto/03-ghost_atom.py>`

 Like the requirements of geometry input, you can use atomic symbol